Skywind rises after two years and promises this time it is for real

-Published on May 09, 2026 | Translated from Spanish
+Published on May 14, 2026 | Translated from Spanish

 The Skywind project, that fan utopia that has been simmering for fourteen years, has shown signs of life once again.
-After nearly two years of silence, its developers have published an update assuring that the Morrowind remake on the Skyrim engine is closer to the finish line than ever.
+After nearly two years of silence, its developers have published an update assuring that the remake of Morrowind on the Skyrim engine is closer to the finish line than ever.
 The creature promises fidelity to the original, modern graphics, and full voice acting.

 Fourteen years of code, textures, and infinite patience 🛠️

 The team has confirmed that all 3D models and textures have been remade from scratch, adapting them to Skyrim's Creation Engine.
-They have completed the integration of dialogue with voice acting for hundreds of characters, and the quest system is now playable from start to finish.
+They have completed the integration of dialogues with voice acting for hundreds of characters, and the quest system is now playable from start to finish.
 They have also optimized performance for modern consoles, although they have not given a release date.
 The scale of the project remains colossal: all of Vvardenfell, with its factions and its freedom.

 The mod that was born when your parents still used Windows XP ⏳